-Our 140m push-start track enables Britain’s bobsleigh athletes to hone their starts away from the ice, coupled with great sprinting, strength and conditioning and performance gym facilities.
+Our outdoor 140m push-start track – the only one of its type in the UK – enables Britain’s skeleton athletes to hone their starts away from the ice, coupled with great sprinting, strength and conditioning and performance gym facilities.

-Our sports complex also features a physiotherapy, sport science and sport medicine clinic which supports our top skeleton athletes.
+Our £35million Team Bath Sports Training Village also features a physiotherapy, sport science and sport medicine clinic which supports our top skeleton athletes.

-Full biography profiles of the British Skeleton athletes who base their training at the University of Bath can be found on our athletes’ biographies page.
+Full biography profiles of the British Bobsleigh & Skeleton athletes and coaches currently based at the University of Bath can be found on the BBSA website – click here to view.